localstack/localstack.github.io/content/blog/2023-09-06-localstack-has-joined-aws-marketplace-to-streamline-local-cloud-development-testing/index.md

 <div class="quote-container mt-4">

-  > _“With the AWS Marketplace integration our users get a quick and simple way to subscribe to LocalStack, without having to go through lengthy procurement processes.
-Customers already have a business relationship with AWS and can simply purchase our software through the Marketplace by just add another line item to their existing AWS bill!”_
+  > _“We are thrilled to introduce our users to a streamlined and user-friendly subscription option for LocalStack via the AWS Marketplace.
+As our customers already maintain a robust business relationship with AWS, they can effortlessly acquire our software through the Marketplace, alleviating any protracted internal procurement procedures.
+This makes LocalStack a seamless addition to their existing AWS billing structure!”_
   <div class="quote-author">
     <p><a href="https://www.linkedin.com/in/gerta-sheganaku/">Gerta Sheganaku</a>,</p>
     <p>Chief Operating Officer at LocalStack</p>
   </div>
 </div>

-Through LocalStack’s AWS Marketplace integration, you will get access to our [core emulation layer](https://localstack.cloud/solutions/cloud-emulation/) that offers advanced support for extended AWS services and features, along with [team collaboration features](https://localstack.cloud/solutions/team-collaboration/) through the LocalStack Team edition.
+Through LocalStack’s AWS Marketplace integration, you will get access to our <a href="https://localstack.cloud/solutions/cloud-emulation/" target="_blank">core emulation layer</a> that offers advanced support for extended AWS services and features, along with <a href="https://localstack.cloud/solutions/team-collaboration/" target="_blank">team collaboration features</a> through the LocalStack Team edition.

 The LocalStack Team edition delivers a range of features aimed at enhancing your cloud productivity while seamlessly aligning with your existing workflows.
 These features are designed to reduce friction and adapt as your infrastructure & workflows scale, with: